matlif/deeplearninveststrat/README.md

 This Jupyter Notebook is the blueprint of the finalWrapper.
 We kept this so that you can clearly see how each procedure works.

 ## attention_real_with_all_data_combined.ipynb
 We tried to use the attention to enhance model performance.
-This Juputer Notebook, it shows the results of attention LSTM
+This Juputer Notebook, it shows the results of attention LSTM.